szabonorbert/fx-economic-calendar-server/readme.md

 # FX economic calendar server

-Create your own lightweight PHP-based economic calendar server with minimal features.
-It can be used as a quant data source or as indicators in MetaTrader, for instance, that look into the recent or distant past.
+Lightweight PHP-based economic calendar server with minimal features.
+It can be used as the simplest quant data source or as indicators in MetaTrader, for instance, that look into the recent or distant past.

 ### Docker usage